tallus/monomatapa/resumemaker/src/resume.md

 ### Interests

-In addition to volunteering in a number of roles including IT consultant, when I am not being a parent, I currently spend some of my free time writing code based art projects.
+In addition to volunteering in a number of roles including IT consultant, when I am not being a parent, I currently spend some of my free time writing code based art projects and contributing to open source projects.